Case study

 The reindeer herder Leif Jåma is a member of the Sami people in Norway.
 The reindeer herder Leif Jåma is a member of the Sami people in Norway.

-However, although the Norwegian Supreme Court decision backs up the South Sámi position, Europe’s biggest wind farm continues to operate.
-Five hundred days after the judgement, South Sámi protesters and climate activists occupied the square in front of the office of Norwegian prime minister Jonas Gahr Støre.
+However, although the Norwegian Supreme Court decision backs up the South Saami position, Europe’s biggest wind project continues to operate.
+Five hundred days after the judgement, climate activists and Saami protesters occupied the square in front of the office of Norwegian prime minister Jonas Gahr Støre.
 The activists – Greta Thunberg visited the protest – insisted that the transition to “greener” energy should not be implemented at the expense of Indigenous rights.
-One of their slogans was “Respect existence or expect resistance”.
-The Norwegian government has since apologised and promised to accelerate the search for solutions that will implement the judgement; the reindeer herders are to take an active part in this process.
+One of the slogans was “Respect existence or expect resistance”.
+The Norwegian government has since apologised and promised to accelerate the search for solutions to implement the judgement, with the reindeer herders actively involved in this process.
+Nevertheless, the Saami activists were fined for their protest actions and, as they refused to pay the fines, had to face a trial in March 2024.
+In a high-profile judgement, the activists were acquitted.

-In the summer of 2021, the STP achieved a major success: as a result of the mediation procedure with the STP, BKW embedded the principle of Free, Prior and Informed Consent (FPIC) in its internal guidelines.
+Demands for the future: In the summer of 2021, the STP achieved a major success: As a result of the mediation procedure with the STP, BKW embedded the principle of free, prior and informed consent (FPIC) in its internal guidelines.
 There is a need for improved due diligence of this kind to make human rights violations completely impossible in the future.
 If necessary, BKW will in future be able to use escape clauses to withdraw from the business relationship.
-In addition, it will embed the low-threshold complaint mechanisms at project level.
+In addition, it will embed low-threshold complaint mechanisms at project level.

-Yet in practice, it is unfortunate that BKW continues to ascribe more important to profits than to its own guidelines and the protection of Indigenous communities.
-After the occupation of the square in front of the Norwegian prime minister’s office in 2023, the group stated that “the judgement does not immediately affect the operation of the wind farm” – an attitude that the STP criticised sharply, and one that shows that pressure needs to be maintained.
+In practice though, it is unfortunately evident that BKW continues to ascribe more importance to profits than to its own guidelines and the protection of Indigenous communities.
+After the occupation of the square in front of the Norwegian prime minister’s office in 2023, the group stated that “the judgement does not immediately affect the operation of the wind farms” – an attitude that the STP criticised sharply.

-• The land rights of the Sámi must be recognised in future projects.
-This implies an agreement on land-use rights including appropriate compensation, for example through profit sharing.
+• The land rights of the Saami must be recognised in future projects.
+This means that any agreement on land-use rights must include appropriate compensation, for example through profit sharing.

 GfbV and Südsami representatives present a Christmas card to BKW with the wish that the rights of the Indigenous Peoples will be respected in a planned wind power plant in Norway.
 Photo: Franziska Rothenbühler